openseattle/openseattle.github.io/_posts/2016-03-02-february-project-sprint.md

 ## Automatically redacting police video
 Tim Clemans also made progress with a system for automatically redacting identifying features of people from police video.
 Here's an example: [https://www.youtube.com/watch?v=vgImasW4VvI](https://www.youtube.com/watch?v=vgImasW4VvI)

+## Get involved
+Have things to add or interested in getting involved?

+Join our [slack group](https://openseattleslack.herokuapp.com) to chat with fellow civic nerds, [join our newsletter](http://eepurl.com/bSInl5) to get updates about projects, and check out our [upcoming events on meetup](http://meetup.com/openseattle).